josai/Punch-IN-OUT/README.txt

 Setup:

-	1.Create/find the folders you'd like to keep all the data files in.
+	1.Create/find the folders you'd like to keep all the files in.

 	2.Move "punchout.py","punchoutclasses.py","SETTINGS.txt", and
 	"LIVE LIST.txt" into the folder.